Aural Cue Simulation

 Depending on the particular requirement for a sound, ASTi software allows it to be routed and mixed to any one, several, or all output channels, and allows each output to have completely independent volume control.
 This flexibility is one aspect that makes tuning an ASTi system so simple.

-A core component to this capability is the ACE software modeling feature known as the “Highway 3D Service”.
+A core component to this capability is the Telestra software modeling feature known as the “Highway 3D Service”.
 This seemingly innocuous feature makes positioning sounds within the simulated soundfield a breeze.
 Simply enter the relative X, Y, Z displacement from the cockpit reference position for each sound, and the service will calculate the required channel gain for every channel on the system, based on the relative X, Y, Z placements of the installed loudspeaker system.
 Furthermore, to re-use the same simulation sound model on a another simulator with a different number or positions of the installed speakers, all that is necessary to re-deploy the model is to re-define the speaker coordinates - all other gains are automatically re-computed to position the sounds correctly!